A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Introduction

 In the first half of the paper we investigate non-degenerate quadratic sets $(X,r)$ of finite order, their quadratic graded algebras $A$, and the monoid $S(X,r)$.
-Section \ref{Preliminaries} contains preliminary material on quadratic sets, their quadratic algebras and monoids.
+Section \ref{Preliminaries} contains preliminary material on quadratic sets.
 In Section \ref{sec:quadratic} we study non-degenerate quadratic sets $(X,r)$, with 2-cancellation.
 Proposition \ref{prop:mainthlemma1} provides upper and lower bounds for the dimension $\dim A_2$, and shows that the upper bound is attained, whenever $r$ is involutive.
 The main result of the section is Theorem \ref{thm:new_theorem}.
 It implies, in particular, that a square-free non-degenerate quadratic set $(X,r)$, with $|X|= n$ is a symmetric set if and only if its quadratic algebra $A$ has Hilbert series $H_A(z)= \frac{1}{(1-z)^n}$.
 The theorem improves an old result of the author, see \cite{GI12}, Theorem 2.
 In Section \ref{sec:cycliccondition} we pay special attention to square-free quadratic sets with cyclic conditions.
 We find some new combinatorial results, see Theorem \ref{thm:proposition1AS} and use them to show that, surprisingly, a square-free quadratic set $(X,r)$ of finite order $|X|=n$ which satisfies the cyclic conditions is a symmetric set if and only if $\dim_{\textbf{k}} A^{!}_3 = \binom{n}{3},$ see Proposition \ref{prop:A!_and_YBE}.
 In Section \ref{sec:contrast} we study square-free braided sets and the contrast between the involutive and noninvolutive cases.
 We show that every square-free braided set (of arbitrary cardinality) satisfies the cyclic conditions.
 Theorem \ref{mainth} characterizes the involutive braided sets $(X,r)$ in terms of various equivalent properties of the algebra $A$, its Koszul dual $A^{!}$ and the monoid $S(X,r)$.
 Corollary \ref{mainthCor} provides a characterization of \emph{noninvolutive} square-free braided sets.
 In Section \ref{sec:minimalitycond} we introduce quadratic sets $(X,r)$ which satisfy \emph{"the minimality condition"}, \textbf{M}, that is $\dim_{\textbf{\textbf{k}}} A_2 =2n-1$, see Definition \ref{minimality_def}.
 We first investigate (general) square-free 2-cancellative quadratic sets $(X,r)$ with minimality condition and prove Proposition \ref{prop:minimalityprop}.
 We make some initial steps in the study of braided sets, and in particular, quandles with minimality condition, \textbf{M}.
 Corollary \ref{Mcorollary} implies that every square-free self distributive solution, $(X,r)$ (see Definition \ref{SDdef}), corresponding to a dihedral quandle of prime order $|X|= p>2$ satisfies the minimality condition \textbf{M}.
-We end up the section with a list of questions which have stimulated recent results of other authors.
 In Sec. \ref{sec:specialext} we propose a construction which generates noninvolutive extensions $(Z,r)$ of braided (or symmetric) sets, where the map $r$ has high, explicitly prescribed order, see Theorem \ref{theor:irregularext}.
-Finally, in Section \ref{BraidedMonoidSec} are studied braided monoids $S(X,r)$ and extensions of solutions.
+In Section \ref{BraidedMonoidSec} are studied braided monoids $S(X,r)$ and extensions of solutions.
 We consider "general" extensions of braided sets.
 In Subsec. \ref{subsec:StuBraidedsets} we introduce "generalized strong twisted unions $Z = X\stu^{\ast} Y$ of non-degenerate braided sets", see Definition \ref{STUgendef}.
 The main result of the section is Theorem \ref{stuthm}.
+Finally, in Section \ref{sec:questions} we give a list of questions and problems.
+Some of these are still open questions, other were posed in earlier versions of our work and have stimulated recent results of other authors.